CareerDevelopmentHub/Project-List/README.md

 > 10. A multi-client chat app that saves the chat only as per user acceptance else destroy all the history with the other user.
 > 11. Message scheduler an app that keeps all the recode of social media apps and is capable of sending the message automatically as per the scheduled time fixed by the user and if devices if powered resume it and send.
 > 12. Air canvas a project where you write in the air and your camera detects your writing and keep the track of it.
+> 13. An app that is capable of encrypting and decrypting the messages exchanged between users.
+> 14. Audiobook reader an app where you can upload your file (.txt, .docx, .pdf), etc and it read the file and it should have an option to pause read again pitch and voice speed.

 * [Akash Kumar Singh](https://github.com/akashrajput25)